meiyor/DeepGaze-Text-Embedding-Map/README.md

 python create_centerbias.py
 python create_centerbias_TEM.py
 ```
 Now, you are ready to do the training! and you can run the following command.
-Check the configuration file .yaml, in this case the **config_dg2_TEM.yaml**:
+Check the configuration file .yaml, in this case the **config_dg2_TEM.yaml** before run the training/test:
 ```python
 python run_dgII_evaluation_plus_TEM.py
 ```